Russian Sanctions: what they mean for you

 The EU’s sanctions are less restrictive than American sanctions.
 The EU has focused its sanctions on a blacklist of specific business entities and individuals.
 It considers them responsible for undermining the territorial integrity of Ukraine and targets sectors of Russian industry that it has linked to the Ukraine crisis.
 The bloc has also implemented additional, stricter sanctions linked to business activity on the Crimean peninsula, including Sevastopol.
 Note that Canada, Australia, Switzerland, Norway and Japan have implemented similar sanctions to the EU.

-The EU has been careful to ensure that it has made ‘every effort to minimise adverse consequences for the civilian population or for legitimate activities,’ as it stated in its sanctions report.
+The EU has been careful to ensure that it has made ‘every effort to minimize adverse consequences for the civilian population or for legitimate activities,’ as it stated in its sanctions report.

 What does this mean?
 So long as you don’t do business with any Russian entity or industry that the EU associates with the Ukraine crisis, you should be able to start up your business in Russia without any problems.